Isolaee/quant/README.md

 - Node.js version compatibility is required (v18.14.0 or newer).
 - Advanced API Gateway or ECS configurations may require further customization.
 - Use of Fargate and possible coldboots may affect user experience in form of longer waiting times.
-- Solution is developed in AWS region "eu-north-1", and there might be some artifacts reflecting that.

 ## Use of AI-tools
 During the completion of this assignment, I utilized GitHub Copilot as an assistive tool for coding, information retrieval, and README formatting.
 All solutions and decisions presented are my own and remain my sole responsibility.